President Issues Decree On New FNC Members - UrduPoint

 President Issues Decree On New FNC Members

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 11th Nov, 2019) President His Highness Sheikh Khalifa bin Zayed Al Nahyan, on Monday issued Federal Decree No. 122 of 2019 regarding the formation of members of the Federal National Council, FNC, for the seventeenth legislative Chapter.
+Dubai (UrduPoint / Pakistan Point News / WAM - 12th Nov, 2019) President His Highness Sheikh Khalifa bin Zayed Al Nahyan, on Monday issued Federal Decree No. 122 of 2019 regarding the formation of members of the Federal National Council, FNC, for the seventeenth legislative Chapter.

 The Decree stipulated that the 17th legislative chapter of the Federal National Council will be made up of 40 members representing all emirates of the country, including 20 women constituting 50 percent of the total members.
 The FNC was invited to convene on Thursday, 14th November.